guardian/iframe-messenger/README.md

 Ask parent page for location information and executes callback passing along an object containing parent's `document.location` information.

-**NOTE:** Due to issues with Safari, the location.origin is not returned.

 Sample of returned location object:
 ```JavaScript
 {